Strong Royal Mail market debut fuels debate over price

 LONDON Shares in Britain's Royal Mail (RMG.L) rocketed to a near 40 percent premium above their issue price in Friday's stock market debut, fuelling a debate about whether they had been priced too low in order to guarantee a successful privatization.

-The share price increase, which lifted the value of the near 500-year-old company to as much as 4.56 billion pounds ($7.3 billion) in one of Britain's biggest state sell-offs for decades, came after criticism from the opposition Labour party that the government was short-changing taxpayers.
+The share price increase, which inflated the value of the near 500-year-old company to 4.5 billion pounds ($7.2 billion) in one of Britain's biggest state sell-offs for decades, came after criticism from Labor the opposition Labour party that the government was short-changing taxpayers.

-The stock hit an early high of 456 pence after the hugely oversubscribed sale of a majority stake, priced at 330p and generating 1.7 billion pounds for the government before fees and a possible "overallotment" option of extra shares which can be sold depending on demand.
+The stock hit an early high of 456 pence after the hugely oversubscribed sale of a majority stake had been priced at 330p per share, generating 1.7 billion pounds for the government before fees and a possible "overallotment" option of extra shares which can be sold depending on demand.

-Business Secretary Vince Cable denied the government had undervalued Royal Mail, whose red post boxes decorated with the Royal Crest are a feature of landscapes from Land's End in southwest England to John o'Groats in the far north of Scotland.
+British Business Secretary Vince Cable again denied the government had undervalued Royal Mail, whose red mail boxes decorated with the Royal Crest are a feature of British landscapes from Land's End in southwest England to John o'Groats in the far north of Scotland.

+"What matters is where the price eventually settles and if we look back on this in three months, six months time, or indeed years to come, that's what we're really interested in."

-After receiving around 27 billion pounds worth of orders for the 1.7 billion worth of shares on offer, the government allocated 33 percent of the offering to members of the public, with the rest going to institutions such as pension funds.
+After receiving around 27 billion pounds worth of orders for the 1.7 billion worth of shares on offer, the government allocated 33 percent of the offering to members of the public, with the rest going to institutional investors.

-Financial bookmaker IG said 102 million shares had changed hands in the first hour, almost a fifth of the total on offer.
-"Clearly there has been an awful lot of euphoria and maybe an element of hype ... so maybe people have got a bit carried away," said David Jones, IG's chief market strategist.

-Brokerages including Hargreaves Lansdown (HRGV.L) reported the surge in demand meant some customers had problems accessing their accounts.
-A spokesman said Hargreaves had put six times the normal number of people on the dealing lines taking calls.

-The appeal of the stock was boosted by a lucrative dividend promise, consisting of a final 2014 dividend totaling 133 million pounds, equating to a full-year payout of 200 million or an implied yield of 6.1 percent - attractive at a time when a regular UK savings account is yielding less than 3 percent.
+The appeal of the stock had been boosted by a lucrative dividend promise for shareholders.
+Royal Mail is to pay a final 2014 dividend totaling 133 million pounds, equating to a full-year payout of 200 million had it been listed for a full year and giving the shares a full-year implied yield of 6.1 percent - attractive at a time when a regular UK savings account is yielding less than 3 percent.

 LONG TERM

+Cable said the bulk of shares had gone to long-term investors, mainly British pension funds and insurance companies.

-Members of the Communication Workers Union (CWU), which is holding a strike ballot over pay and job security, protested against the sale outside the London Stock Exchange (LSE.L).
-Around 30 gathered holding banners with slogans such as "The great Royal Mail robbery".
+Members of the Communication Workers Union (CWU), which represents postal workers and is holding a strike ballot over pay and job security, held a protest outside the London Stock Exchange (LSE.L) on Friday in opposition to the sale.

+Around 30 gathered, some dressed as criminals, holding banners with slogans such as "The great Royal Mail robbery" and "Fat cats steal the profits".

 The government handed 10 percent of Royal Mail's shares to staff in the largest share giveaway of any major British privatization, with just 368 of the 150,000 eligible UK-based workers declining to take up their free shares.